 While the new regulations are an important step in the right direction, there is more work that the board needs to do to balance the benefits of district flexibility with clear accountability and transparency.
 The promise of the new funding formula hinges on creating a new level of engagement at the local level, and that engagement hinges on information made available to the public.
-From reading many of the first set of LCFF plans, there are many basic questions that remain unanswered and require further changes to the regulations, including:• How much has each district historically spent on low-income students, English learners and foster youths?
-What services and supports did districts provide for these students?
+From reading many of the first set of LCFF plans, there are many basic questions that remain unanswered and require further changes to the regulations, including:

 The stakes for our students are high.
 We need a smart approach in place to ensure greater transparency in the new funding system and that resources support all students, especially those with the greatest needs.

 California has the opportunity to make the right policy decisions, invest in education and support student achievement like never before.
 Let’s keep the promises that were made to lawmakers and our constituents to ensure the goals for equity, transparency and accountability are realized and this landmark reform is implemented successfully.